 In 1977 he retired.

 Steve was a kind and wonderful man of whom it seemed everyone liked!
-If you met him, you liked him because he openly and kindly accepted you instantly!
-And, it was not a facaud.
-It was genuine 100% Steve!
-It's also I'm sure what made him so very sucessful in life.
+The same went for his wife Margaret.
+If you met him, you liked him because he openly and kindly accepted you instantly and, it was not a facade.
+This was genuine 100% Steve!
+It's also I'm sure helped make him so very successful in life.
 A smile can go a long ways, but a smile and acceptance and caring meaningful conversation are skillful tools that he had mastered.
-Heck he was just a nice guy and people ment something to him.
+Heck he was just a nice guy, and people meant something to him.

-It was beyond a real pleasure to meet and know Steve.
-He was inspiring to me because of his background in the field of aircraft.
-Especially the incredible things he had done at Boeing just blew me away!
-A test pilot on aircraft that I had marveled at since infancy!
-When I first met him it was back in 1978 because he's my wifes uncle.
-He had already completed his carrear then, just!
-I was just starting out in the aircraft field as a mech and was beyond open mouth gapeing awe-inspired by his accomplishments.
-He was like a Chuck Yeager!
+It was a real pleasure to meet and know Steve.
+He was inspiring to me because of his background in the field of aircraft, especially the incredible things he had done at Boeing just blew me away!
+A test pilot on aircraft that I had marveled at since a young boy.
+When I first met him it was back in 1978 because he's my wife's uncle.
+He had already completed his career then, just!
+I was just starting out in the aircraft field as a mechanic, and was beyond amazed, by his accomplishments.
+He was like a Chuck Yeager, sort of!
 He was so leaps and bounds beyond me in ability and intelligence that I was amazed I could even be in the same room with him.
-He met me and talked with me as if we were equals and it impressed me to no end at the politness and care that he would talk to me without seeming or acting superieor or arogant.
-Like I said it blew me away to say the least!
+He met me and talked with me as if we were equals.
+It impressed me to no end at the politeness, and care that he would talk to me without seeming, or acting superior or arrogant.
+Like I said, it blew me away to say the least!
 What a guy!
 What a wonderful human being with such ability.
 I think he was one of the most amazing people I've ever got to meet and talk with.
 If I had to do it all over again I'd try to get more advise from him on how I should advance in my life like he did perhaps.
 Of course his family like stated earlier were all gems.
 You couldn't help but be a gem being around the likes of Steven Benya.
-A truely wonderful man.
+A truly incredible man.

 John Benya (1890 - 1980)